Courtroom Advocacy Project (CAP)

 court1

-PBRC’s Tenant Volunteer Lawyer of the Day Program (TVLD), is designed to protect tenants’ rights through same-day advocacy and legal representation in Rent Court.
-PBRC operated its first limited-scope pro bono clinic in Baltimore City Rent Court in March 2017.
-Since then, TVLD volunteer attorneys have provided limited-scope representation to over 1,900 tenants in eviction cases.
-In September 2021, the TVLD program expanded to Baltimore County, providing same-day advocacy and legal representation to tenants in District Court.
+PBRC’s Tenant Justice Program (TJP), is designed to protect tenants’ rights through same-day advocacy and legal representation in Rent Court.
+PBRC operated its first limited-scope pro bono clinic in Baltimore City Rent Court in 2017 and expanded to Baltimore County in 2021.
+Since then, TJP staff and volunteer attorneys have provided representation to over 2,250 tenants in eviction cases.

 Baltimore City District Court